Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Security

-By default, Google Kubernetes Engine (GKE) encrypts all data at rest using Google-managed encryption keys and manages the encryption/decryption process without user action required.
-However, if you need to achieve strict compliance or regulatory requirements, you can choose to fully control and manage GKE cluster data encryption yourself, using your own Customer-Managed Keys (CMKs).
-If you have to encrypt business-critical, sensitive, or confidential GKE data, it is strongly recommended to encrypt your GKE cluster nodes using Customer-Managed Keys.
+By default, Google Kubernetes Engine (GKE) encrypts all data at rest using Google-Managed Encryption Keys and manages the encryption/decryption process without user action required.
+However, if you need to achieve strict compliance or regulatory requirements, you can choose to fully control and manage GKE cluster data encryption yourself, using your own Customer-Managed Encryption Keys (CMEKs).
+If you have to encrypt business-critical, sensitive, or confidential GKE data, it is strongly recommended to encrypt your GKE cluster nodes using Customer-Managed Encryption Keys.

 Audit

-Case A: To determine if your GKE Standard cluster nodes are encrypted with Customer-Managed Keys (CMKs), perform the following operations:
+Case A: To determine if your GKE Standard cluster nodes are encrypted with Customer-Managed Encryption Keys (CMEKs), perform the following operations:

 Using GCP Console